Send the link below via email or IMCopy

 2. Propaganda (diplomatic)

 4. Public support/morale (diplomatic)

 5. Leadership (diplomatic and military)

-6. Alliances (diplomatic and economic)
+6. Alliances (diplomatic, economic, and military)

 7. Control of Territory (economic and military)

 Prudence, indeed, will dictate that Governments long established should not be changed for light and transient causes;